 Other Christmas cookies recipes:

-- jelly or jam of choice, preferably a sourer variety (I used redcurrant jam)
+- jelly or jam of choice preferably a tart variety (I used redcurrant jam)

-Preheat the oven to 175 degrees Celsius/ 350 degrees Fahrenheit.
-Line two baking trays with baking paper.
+- Preheat the oven to 175 degrees Celsius/ 350 degrees Fahrenheit.
+Line two baking trays with parchment paper.

-Place the first batch of thumbprint cookies on one of the prepared baking trays.
+- Bake: Place the first batch of thumbprint cookies on one of the prepared baking trays.
 Next, place in the preheated oven and bake for about 10 to 15 minutes until very slightly golden.
 Check the first batch repeatedly after the first 10 minutes, the cookies should not get too dark, they should remain pretty pale.

-While the first batch of cookies is in the oven, prepare the second batch.
+- Second batch: While the first batch of cookies is in the oven, prepare the second batch.
 Place the new batch on the second prepared tray (never place the cookies on a hot baking tray, they will spread too much).

 - When cool dust with icing sugar, if you wish.

-They will keep for at least one week in an airtight container, but I have eaten some after 2 weeks as well and they were fine.
+- Store: They will keep for at least one week in an airtight container, arranged between sheets of waxed or parchment paper.